CodeByMateen/GraphQL-Practical/README.md

 In REST APIs, if we want only **specific user fields**, we often end up creating **multiple endpoints**.

 For example:
-- We have the endpoint below to get user details,
+We have the endpoint below to get user details,
-  we might create:
   ```
   GET /users/:id
   ```